Google bus blocked in San Francisco protest vs gentrification

-SAN FRANCISCO, Dec 9 (Reuters) - A Google Inc commuter bus was blocked in San Francisco’s Mission district for about a half hour Monday morning, highlighting many residents’ growing concern that an influx of affluent technology workers is driving up costs in the city.
+SAN FRANCISCO (Reuters) - A Google Inc commuter bus was blocked in San Francisco’s Mission district for about a half hour Monday morning, highlighting many residents’ growing concern that an influx of affluent technology workers is driving up costs in the city.

 “San Francisco, not for sale” and “Stop evictions now” numbered among the slogans yellow-vested protesters chanted as they surrounded the double-decker bus.
 Google’s offices are in Mountain View, about 34 miles away from the incident.